Software & Tools

 4. Calendar Sync

 Most booking tools only handle one-off appointments.
-If you sell multi-session programs — acne correction plans, anti-aging series, hydration programs — you need a platform that lets clients book into the full program, not just one session at a time.
+If you sell multi-session treatment plans — acne correction plans, anti-aging series, hydration treatment plans — you need a platform that lets clients book into the full treatment plan, not just one session at a time.
 This is where generic tools fall short and esthetician-specific software pulls ahead.

 Platform Comparison: 5 Booking Tools for Estheticians

-1. SpaSphere — Best for Growth-Focused Solo Estheticians
+1. SpaSphere — Best for Turning Clients Into Treatment Plans

 SpaSphere was built exclusively for estheticians, not adapted from salon software.
-Booking is the entry point to a full practice management system — deposits, reminders, buffer times, calendar sync, Skin SOAP notes, treatment programs, and AI rebooking tools are all included.
+Booking is the entry point to a full practice management system — deposits, reminders, buffer times, calendar sync, skin-specific SOAP notes, multi-session treatment plans, and AI rebooking are all included.

 What stands out: